GardLundh/FashionMNIST-CNN/README.md

-# School project on Fashion MNIST dataset.
+# School project on the FashionMNIST dataset.

 The batch size of 100 worked well while having three convolutional layers.
 I tried different learning rates and number of epochs.
 And ended up using 5 epochs and a learning rate of 0.0005.